Nearshore Software Development Romania: Complete Guide for 2026

 Talent diversification.
 When your entire engineering team is in one city, you’re at the mercy of that city’s job market.
 Salary expectations spike, a competitor opens a flashy new office, the local government changes tax rules, and suddenly your hiring plan is underwater.
 Having a nearshore presence in Romania means you’ve got a second market to pull from.
 If it gets too competitive in one place, you shift sourcing to another without touching the existing team.

 Transparent cost structure.
 In outsourcing, the vendor’s margin is somewhere inside the project price, and you’ll never know exactly where.
-The outstaffing model works differently: you see a per-developer rate, and that’s what you pay.
+The outstaffing engagement model works differently: you see a per-developer rate, and that’s what you pay.
 No management layers you didn’t ask for, no surprise overhead.
 After the 2025 tax changes, our clients building nearshore teams in Romania through staff augmentation still see 40 to 60% total savings compared to hiring the same roles in Tel Aviv, San Francisco, or London.

 EU regulatory alignment.
 If you’re in fintech and need to comply with DORA, or in healthtech handling patient data, having your developers employed inside the EU isn’t a nice-to-have.
 It’s a compliance requirement that simplifies conversations with your own regulators and clients.
 Romania’s EU membership means GDPR applies by default, from the day your first developer starts.